margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The spirit is all around.
 The healing is in the mystery of the whirlwind of it all.
 The joy is in the leaves moving around.

+You thought you had an enemy
+You really had a friend in disguise
+You thought you were being laughed at
+You really were being taught a powerful lesson
+The light in the darkness it's so strong

 <br>